 How Massage Therapists Can Improve Self-care

-David Lobenstine is a massage therapist from New York and a speaker at the AMTA 2017 National Convention, September 14-16 in Pasadena, California.
+David Lobenstine is a massage therapist from New York and a speaker from the AMTA 2017 National Convention.
 Combining deep tissue and myofascial work with attention to breath, he helps both clients and fellow massage therapists inhabit their bodies with greater ease and effectiveness.

 David shares three takeaways from his hands-on continuing education session Pour, Don't Push: How to Massage With Greater Depth & Ease.